 Category: $1000 – $2500 Smart Telescopes

 The main option in this price range is the Vaonis Vespera II.
-While unable to track in an equatorial configuration like most of its competitors, the Vespera II offers the superb IMX585 sensor combined with quadruplet 50mm f/5 optics and a seriously impressive software package, with onboard pre-processing that works much better than other smart telescope apps and features like mosaic mode.
-There’s also the Unistellar eVscope models, which we don’t recommend on account of their mediocre performance and overpromised features such as exoplanet transit photometry (the eVscope’s data is simply too noisy to actually be used for quality science, and these observations are usually discarded by the institutions they are sent to).
+While unable to track in an equatorial configuration like most of its competitors, the Vespera II offers the superb IMX585 sensor combined with quadruplet 50mm f/5 optics and a seriously impressive software package, with onboard pre-processing that works much better than other smart telescope apps’ and features like mosaic mode.
+There are also the Unistellar eVscope models, which we don’t recommend on account of their mediocre performance and overpromised features such as exoplanet transit photometry (the eVscope’s data is simply too noisy to actually be used for quality science, and these observations are usually discarded by the institutions they are sent to).

 Vaonis Vespera II Smart Telescope